 Mulch has been used for landscapes and gardens around the world and in North America for decades.
 There are countless practical uses for it ranging from improving soil health to creating a stunning modern landscape design.
-While mulch and mulching are household terms you might be surprised by all the different varieties of organic and inorganic materials available on the market today like coco and glass.
+While mulch and mulching are household terms you might be surprised by all the different varieties of organic and inorganic materials available on the market today like coco shells and glass.

 While the benefits of mulch are well documented it's important to understand the unique uses and limitations of each.
 An organic straw mulch is great for moisture retention and soil health but is not ideal for a permanent clean look around xeriscape plants or other large trees in a front yard landscape.
 Let's take a look at what a mulch is exactly, the benefits of each type followed by a comprehensive list comparing organic vs inorganic mulch.

 Mulch is a layer of organic or inorganic material that's applied and spread over the surface of soil for the purpose of soil fertility, water retention, temperature regulation or weed prevention.
 In recent years mulching has become a great way to add colour, character and provide a clean looking landscape.
 It can be difficult choosing the best mulch because of the wide range of mulches available in Canada.

 A permanent inorganic rock mulch looks great and will last many years but it won't regulate soil temperature nearly as effectively as an organic mulch made from hardwood or even coconut husk.
 When determining the best type of mulch it's important to understand the different properties of mulch and your unique requirements whether it's; xeriscaping, ornamental landscaping, vegetable gardening, a flower garden, rock garden or creating a dog run.